 - San Francisco Kitchen Remodeling: Kitchen remodels throughout urban and suburban areas in San Francisco are exactly where you would expect.
 At 44.5%, the number of urban kitchen remodels mirrors the percentage of the population with the city limits.

 - San Francisco Bathroom Remodeling: Bathroom remodels actually show a small downtick in urban remodeling projects at 42.4%, likely due to the greater number of bathrooms per home in suburban areas.

 - Multi-Room Renovation in San Francisco: The premium on space in San Francisco—one of the densest cities in the country—mean urban dwellers almost always cherish luxurious residential spaces.
 Outdated furnishings tend to get upgraded more often than they do in suburban homes, bumping the urban percentage to 48.3%.

 - San Francisco Home Additions: In contrast to major renovations, the density dampens the ability of urban residents to complete home additions.
 There’s precious little space left in the city, generating only 31.2% of the projects across the San Francisco area.

-Need to find a pro for your urban remodel?Find Pros
+Ready to start your urban remodel?Find Pros

 San Francisco Home Remodeling Costs